YunaHsieho1/ids568-mlops-project/README.md

 source venv/bin/activate
 pip install -r requirements.txt

+## Continuous Integration
+GitHub Actions is used to automatically test the environment in a clean setup.
+The CI workflow installs all dependencies and runs a simple smoke test to check that required libraries can be imported correctly.

-## Reproducibility and the ML Lifecycle
+# Reproducibility and the ML Lifecycle

 Reproducible environments are important for machine learning projects because models are often developed on a local machine and later run in different environments such as server or cloud